otrv4/OTRv4-over-XMPP/otrv4-xmpp.md

 active, OTRL_INSTAG_BEST is limited by a one second resolution.

-OTRL_INSTAG_RECENT does not have this limitation, but due to inherent uncertainty in some networks, otr's notion of the most recent may not always agree with the remote network.
-It is important to understand this limitation due to the issue noted in the next paragraph.

-Note that instances do add some uncertainty when dealing with networks that only deliver messages to the most recently active session for a buddy who is logged in multiple times.
-If you have a particular instance selected, and the IM network is simply not going to deliver to that particular instance, there isn't too much otr can do.
+OTRL_INSTAG_RECENT does not have this limitation, but due to inherent uncertainty in some networks, OTR's notion of the most recent may not always agree with the remote network.
+It is important to understand this limitation because instances do add uncertainty when dealing with networks that only deliver messages to the most recently active session for a buddy who is logged in multiple times.
+If you have a particular instance selected, and the IM network is simply not going to deliver to that particular instance, there isn't too much OTR can do.
 In this case, you may want your application to warn when a user has selected an instance that is not the most recent.